LihongZhang2023/portfolio/README.md

-# Portfolio
+# Lihong Zhang's Portfolio
 This is my public portfolio for Telling Stories with Data at CMU!
 Here's where all my cool work will go.
 You should probably hire me.

 # About me
 Hi!
-My name is Lihong Zhang.
-I'm in Master of Public Management program at Carnegie Mellon University.
-I really like data.
-And I like visualizations.
-So I guess you can say that I like data visualizations!
+My name is Lihong Zhang (She/Her).
+I have been an employee at Carnegie Mellon University since 2018.
+I enrolled in Master of Applied Second Acquisition program at Dietrich College in Auguest 2018 and graduated in December 2021.
+Following my graduation, I decided to pursue another graduate degree in Public Management at Heinz College to futher my knowledge on Technology, analytics and leadership practice.
+I realized Data nalytics is an important skill for business.
+In today’s digital world, the ability to make data-driven decisions and create strategy informed by analysis is central to successful leadership in any industry.
+I

 # What I hope to learn
 All the things - obviously.
 Maybe I want to make a list of all the things.
 If so, I can do so in Markdown like this: